 Custodial Care - Custodial care is personal care provided in a nursing home, hospice, or other facility setting when you do not need skilled medical care or skilled nursing care.
-Custodial care, provided by people who do not have professional skills or training include help with activities of daily living like bathing, dressing, eating, getting in or out of a bed or chair, moving around, and using the bathroom.
+Custodial care provided by people who do not have professional skills or training includes help with activities of daily living like bathing, dressing, eating, getting in or out of a bed or chair, moving around, and using the bathroom.
 It may also include the kind of health-related care that most people do themselves, like using eye drops.
 Medicare doesn't pay for custodial care.

 Customer Service - A department within our plan responsible for answering your questions about your membership, benefits, grievances, and appeals.
+See Chapter 2 Section 1 for information about how to contact Customer Service.

-Deductible - The amount you must pay for health care before our plan pays.
+Deductible - The amount you must pay for health care or prescriptions before our plan pays.

 Diagnostic Procedure - Testing to rule out or to confirm a suspected diagnosis because there is a sign or symptom of disease.
-A diagnostic procedure is not the same as a screening.
-If a symptom of disease, such as a polyp or other abnormality, is found during a screening procedure, the procedure is then considered diagnostic.
+When a screening procedure uncovers a symptom of disease, such as a polyp, it is then considered a diagnostic procedure.
+(See Screenings).